Harrison Ford Quits Acting, Peter Cushing Smells of Lavender, & Carrie Fisher Doesn’t Lose 10 Pounds. From 1977, it's Star Wars.

 ‘Look,’ I told him, ‘sometimes an accident is a message.
 You broke your hammering arm.
 Maybe it’s time to stop carpentry and focus on your acting career, Harrison.’
 Yes, his last name was Ford.
 I’m sure he would have become a star even without my advice.
 But I like to think that the fall from our loft gave him a push in the right direction!”

-Though still mourning the loss of Helen, Peter Cushing was, as always, the complete gentleman on the Star Wars set.
+Though still mourning the loss of Helen, Peter Cushing was, as always, a complete gentleman on the Star Wars set.

-Mark Hamill, a longtime fan of Peter and his Hammer horror films, was disappointed to discover he didn’t have any scenes with the actor, and wouldn’t get a chance to meet Cushing if he didn’t crash the set on a day Peter was filming.
-So that’s just what Hamill did.
-And he couldn’t have been more impressed with the humble and gracious Peter:
+Mark Hamill, a longtime fan of Peter and his Hammer horror films, was disappointed to discover they didn’t have any scenes together.
+When Hamill realized he wouldn’t get a chance to meet Peter at all, he decided to crash the set on a day Peter was filming.

 “Carrie had just started when she did her scenes with Cushing…The next day, between takes, I did go and get his autograph.
 Cushing is the ultimate English gentleman.
 So distinguished…though I never worked with him, there was no way I would have missed meeting him…